-Andrea Cellini is a solicitor in the Litigation Department.
+Andrea Mayall is a solicitor in the Litigation Department.
 She joined PGS Law in February 2023 after spending nearly 15 years as a solicitor at a large specialist Newcastle based firm, where she acted for clients all over England and Wales who had suffered injuries in accidents at work and elsewhere.

 Andrea has obtained compensation for thousands of clients who have suffered accidents both in this country and abroad, sustaining injuries ranging from minor soft tissue to life-changing amputations, spinal and brain injuries.